j-mnr/gophergo.dev/content/basics/21-panic-recover.md

 // statement or else it won't work. func PanicKeepCalm() {
 	defer recuperate()
-	// XXX: This will not stop the panic
+	// NOTE(jay): This will not stop the panic
 	// recover()
 	panic("😱 AWWW 💩WE'RE GOING DOWN!")
 }